Research and innovation

 TEAMcare

-This is a clinical trial led by Professor Ingrid Wolfe from King’s College London collaborating with Professor Jonathan Grigg from Queen Mary’s University London, and colleagues from Universities of Newcastle and Exeter.
+This is a randomised, controlled clinical trial led by Prof Ingrid Wolfe from King’s College London collaborating with Prof Jonathan Grigg from Queen Mary’s University London, and colleagues from Universities of Newcastle and Exeter.
 The goal is to improve asthma outcomes for children living in three London boroughs – Southwark, Lambeth, and Tower Hamlets, while providing evidence for enhanced asthma care nationally and globally.

-The results from this trial could lead to further improvements in children’s asthma care by incorporating the use of technology into asthma care.
-There are three groups in the trial and participants will be allocated to a group randomly, to provide robust and objective evidence.
-A control/comparison group will be receiving usual care, and there are two technology groups: one that will receive a smart sensor that sits on top of their normal inhaler and tracks medication use and provides reminder messages via an app to prompt regular medication use to help intended to achieve better control of asthma.
+There are two technology groups: one that will receive a smart sensor that sits on top of their normal inhaler and tracks medication use and provides reminder messages via an app .
 The other technology group will receive a device that records their breathing sounds, intended to help them identify wheeze symptoms and raise awareness about asthma control.